nobreconfrade/exchanger_system/README.md

 All app related dependencies are listed in `pom.xml`.

-to run the app, simply execute `Main.kt`.
+to run the app, execute `Main.kt`.

 ## Database
 In this system, the chosen database was a Postgres v13.4.
 I used a `docker`